humdrum-tools/vhv-documentation/humdrum/tremolos/index.md

-## Removing tremolos ##
+## Disabling tremolos ##

-Tremolos can be removed from notation rendering by using the [shed](/filter/shed) filter:
+Tremolos can be disabled from notation rendering by using the [shed](/filter/shed) filter: